 North Dakota Tourism partnered with Strategic Marketing & Research, Inc. (SMARI) to provide awareness of who visits, including basic information relative to visitor demographics, their origin, and extensive details surrounding their visitation.
 The report also identifies the visitor segments and know how to match the state’s diverse product to these various groups.
 Click here for the complete report.

 Statistics Canada – the national statistical agency for Canada – provides a summary on Travel by Canadians to the United States, top 15 states visited.
-In the 2011 travel year, North Dakota saw an 11% increase in visits by Canadians and a 15% increase in traveler spending.
+In the 2012 travel year, North Dakota kept a steady pace in visit by Canadians and had a 9.7% increase in traveler spending.
 North Dakota is the 10th most visited state by Canadians.
 Click here for the summary.

 Since 1990, researchers at North Dakota State University have been tracking the six primary industries which bring revenue into the state.
 This document provides the most current estimates of North Dakota's economic base.
 For the Tourism industry, it reflects all expenditures by out-of-state visitors, which reached $5 billion in 2012.
 Click here for the complete report.